What is Voice and Tone? (And Why Should You Care)?

 - Rock and rose—edgy but feminine.
 Straight-talking but empathic.

-- Modern by retro—pop culture references and millennial phrasings teamed with old-fashioned words and a respect for those who have come before us.
+- Modern but retro—pop culture references and millennial phrasings teamed with old-fashioned words and a respect for those who have come before us.

 - Elevating—educational, inspiring, and thought-provoking.
 Elevating people to the next level consciously and subconsciously.